j4y/developerportal/pages/platforms/ios.md

 * 	AssetsLibrary.framework
 * 	libc++.dylib

-For an example on how to do this, see the [AffdexMe](https://github.com/Affectiva/ios-sdk-samples) Xcode project.
+For an example on how to do this, see the [AffdexMe](https://github.com/Affectiva/ios-sdk-samples) source example.

 ## Using the SDK

-There is a single Objective-C header file that your app will need to include: <code>Affdex/Affdex.h</code>.
+In order to utilize the SDK, your app should link to the provided <code>Affdex.framework</code> framework, and include the Objective-C header file <code>Affdex/Affdex.h</code>.
 This header file defines the <code>AFDXDetector</code> class which contains the facial expression detector logic as well as the <code>AFDXFace</code> object.

-The Affdex framework contains all of the necessary code for the SDK and will need to be linked to your app.
-It contains compiled code for armv7, armv7s, arm64, i386 and x86_64 architectures, allowing you to use either the iOS simulator or a real iOS device.
+The framework contains all of the necessary code for the SDK and will need to be linked to your app.
+Choose the appropriate framework for your specific development situation (Device, Simulator, or Universal).

-Since the feature of the SDK is to detect facial expressions, one of the key functions is the examination of images for faces.
-The AFDXDetector combines face detection, tracking and expression classification to do this.
+Since the function of the SDK is to detect emotions and expressions, one of the key tasks is the examination of images for a face.
+The <code>AFDXDetector</code> combines face detection, tracking and expression classification to do this.
 An image may contain no faces, one face, or many faces.
-The AFDXDetector will detect as many faces as it can in an image, and deliver information on each face to you, including the expressions that each face is making.
+The <code>AFDXDetector</code> will currently detect only one face and and deliver information on that face to your app, including the emotions and expressions that the face is making.
-The AFDXFace object encapsulates the notion of a single face.
+The <code>AFDXFace</code> object encapsulates the notion of a single face.
 This object contains a number of properties about a face that is found in an image:

 * 	faceId: this is a numeric value, guaranteed to be unique for a particular face as long as it remains visible in successive frames.
 * 	facePoints: this is an array of CGPoint objects, each of which denotes a facial landmark on the face.
 The point is relative to the coordinate space of the image processed.
 There can be many such points in this array.